-What we heard: Proposed Changes Need to clarify TAC purpose & expectations of members: Are representative or independent perspectives sought.
+What we heard: Proposed Changes of members: Are representative or independent perspectives sought.
 Impacts demands of group members.
 Group members to provide engagement feedback that Hydro will use to inform decision-making.
 Group members will not be required to reach consensus or make formal recommendations.
-Participation of members is considered engagement - not Crown consultation.
-The 2025 IRP will result in a road map, which includes a recommended development plan, be-informed by TAC feedback and other public engagement feedback.
-The TAC is intended to provide designed to gather feedback from representative organizations across Manitoba, with members sharing their knowledge and expertise from their role(s) within the organization the group they represent.
+The 2025 IRP will result in a road map, which includes a recommended development plan, be-informed by TAC feedback and other public-engagement feedback.
+The TAC is intended to provide designed to gather feedback from representative organizations across Manitoba, with members sharing their knowledge and expertise from their role(s) within the organization the group-they represent.
 Feedback shared from the TAC will be considered by Manitoba Hydro along with feedback heard through other 2025 IRP engagement.
 The TAC will not be required to reach consensus and will not be responsible or accountable for decisions or determining a recommended development plan within the 2025 IRP.
 Participation on the TAC is an engagement effort and is not considered Crown Consultation.